The evolutionary and ecological consequences of reproducing sexually

 The maintenance of sexual reproduction is one of the fundamental questions in evolutionary biology.
 Sexual taxa are expected to be more robust to extinction in the evolutionary long-term due to increased genetic variability in offspring.
 In contrast, asexual taxa are released from the burden of producing two sexes, one of which does not directly reproduce, and so are expected to outcompete related sexual taxa in the evolutionary short-term but suffer a cost in terms of reduced genetic variation limiting long-term persistence.
 This appears to be the case, as asexual taxa are well-recognized for their young lineage ages compared to related sexual species.
 Nonetheless, there are some “asexual” lineages that are unexpectedly old, which raises the question: what are the evolutionary mechanisms that allow these “anomalous” asexual lineages to persist over evolutionary time?

 I study the wonderfully strange unisexual Ambystoma salamanders, an all-female lineage of salamanders that are widespread across Eastern North America.
-These salamanders are proposed to reproduce uniquely among vertebrates by "stealing" sperm from the males of other sexual species.
+These salamanders are proposed to reproduce uniquely among vertebrates by “stealing” sperm from the males of other sexual species.
 This has resulted in a single line of females with multiple genomes from other species, all without a male in sight!
-I've sought to explain how these unisexuals get away with this mode of reproduction without driving sexual species, or themselves, extinct.
-I mainly attempt to do this using by combining molecular biology with basic ecology, physiology, and behavior.
+I’ve sought to explain how these unisexuals get away with this mode of reproduction without driving sexual species, or themselves, extinct.
+We’ve used molecular, ecological, and physiological data to make new discoveries about the ecological and evolutionary relationships between sexual and unisexual salamanders.
+These projects include finding vast differences in dispersal ability between sexual species and unisexuals (Denton et al. 2017), faster tissue regeneration in unisexual salamanders (Saccucci et al. 2016), and gene expression balance between unisexual subgenomes (McElroy, Denton et al. 2017).

 The discordance between mitochondrial and nuclear genomes